forsyde/stack-templates/README.md

 ## new-shallow
 The stack template `new-shallow` gives a starting point for ForSyDe-Shallow models.
-The following text assumes that you create a new ForSyDe-Shallow project with the name `shallow-project`.
+The following text assumes that you create a new ForSyDe-Shallow project with the name `my-shallow-project`.

 ### Creating the project
 Create the project structure using the stack template `forsyde/new-shallow`.
 ```
-stack new shallow-project forsyde/new-shallow
+stack new my-shallow-project forsyde/new-shallow
 ```
 After creating the project structure, a few additonal steps have to be taken to have a fully working ForSyDe-Shallow project.